josemayer/genomic-evaluation-platform/README.md

 To run tests of this application, you need to be in development mode.
 You can use either NPM or Docker:
   - `$ docker compose exec app-dev npm test`
   - `$ npm [run] test`

-## TO-DOs:

-- [x] Add automated tests package
-- [x] Add other NoSQL database containers and networks (and theirs respective packages, configs and environment variables)
-- [ ] Add CI to run tests in pull-requests and merge events
-- [ ] Create schema to relational model of database
-- [ ] Create schemas to NoSQL models of databases
-- [ ] Create functions and procedures that will fit application into requirements
-- [ ] Add data persistance to all databases (in second phase, after development)